last updated October 3, 2022

 4. Practice long-term care.

-Focus on the Family offers a Clergy Appreciation Planning Guide that includes some simple ideas (e.g., planning an informal pizza party) and other more elaborate events (e.g., inviting local dignitaries to a formal banquet and giving a significant gift).
-But the most valuable section of their resource is on long-term care that includes providing fair pay and retirement benefits, professional development time, adequate vacation and other time off, regular prayer, realistic ministry expectations, and much more.
+At one time Focus on the Family offered a Clergy Appreciation Planning Guide that included some simple ideas (e.g., planning an informal pizza party) and other more elaborate events (e.g., inviting local dignitaries to a formal banquet and giving a significant gift).
+But the most valuable section of their resource was on long-term care that includes providing fair pay and retirement benefits, professional development time, adequate vacation and other time off, regular prayer, realistic ministry expectations, and much more.
 Whether or not you observe October as Appreciation Month, practice this kind of on-going appreciation year-round.

 5. Check out these ideas:

 - Pray.
 Pray during the call process.
 Pray during the honeymoon, the good years, the lean ones.
 I’m grateful for all those who pray for me regularly, irregularly, and I know that some even pray for me daily.

 - Address systemic church issues.
 I’m putting this one high on my list since I haven’t seen it on any other list of how to love your pastor.
 While complete resolution may not be possible, the healthier the church, the better the environment for a pastor to thrive.
 Since I followed a difficult pastoral departure, I’m glad my church was willing to face some hard questions—what happened? what structures and supports need to be in place so we don’t find ourselves in a similar place down the road?

 Read more at 22 Time-Tested Ways to Love Your Pastor.
 These best practices are drawn from my experience of pastoral ministry in a local congregation, but they apply equally well to other settings and other ministry leaders, whether paid or unpaid, full-time, part-time, or bivocational.

 If you work for the church, what makes you feel appreciated?
 If you’re in the role of employer, what tangible expressions of appreciation have you given, and how have they been received?